Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 20N and 90N - NOAA - Monthly

 | 2025-08-31 | 1.378755 |

 Not for investment purposes.
-Data and any other information accessible on this web site are not not supposed to be used for investment purposes or as a basis for financial-decision making.
-Users should consult professional advice and perform their own independent due diligence before pledging money to any investment.
+Data series and other information available on this web site are not not supposed to be used for investment purposes or other financial decisions.
+Users should seek professional advice and do their own independent due diligence before pledging money to any investment.

 Series Metadata